 We made a quick stop at Stoupa, a reasonably famous coastal resort town.
 On a summer visit to the Peloponnese we had skipped it, as it was too crowded.

 We drove around, and we still found it too busy and built-up for our taste.
-In fact, we left immediately, without even taking a single photo!
+We left immediately, without even taking a single photo!
 Though we understand why some people like it, Stoupa is definitely not for us.

 Patrick Leigh Fermor House